facebookresearch/faiss/INSTALL.md

 Step 1: Compiling the C++ Faiss
 ===============================

-The CPU version of Faiss is written in C++11.
+The CPU version of Faiss is written in C++03, so it should compile even with relatively old C++ compilers.

 BLAS/Lapack
 -----------